unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 <h6 class="procedure">To deploy your application</h6>

 1. Copy the **tile-quickstart.war** to the *webapps/* directory of your web server (e.g., Apache Tomcat or Jetty).
-2. Restart the server, if necessary
+2. If necessary, restart the server.
 3. Access your application in web browser at <em>http://localhost:8080/julia-demo</em>.

 The Julia set application data is plotted on an X/Y chart with six layers of zoom available.